plizonczyk/noiseprotocol/README.md

 HandshakeState, CipherState and SymmetricState.
 Refer to the rest of the README below for more information.

 ## Installation and prerequisites
-For now, only Python 3.5+ is supported.
+Only Python 3.5+ is supported.
 The author provides support for Linux systems only.
-Although the CI systems perform testing on **Windows and OS X**, consider their support even **more experimental** than the whole package, though OS X usage should not differ from Linux.
+Theoretically, package should work under Windows and OS X too, but those systems are not included in CI workflow.

 Install via pip:
 ```
 pip install noiseprotocol
 ```
 *noiseprotocol* depends on [Cryptography](https://github.com/pyca/cryptography/) package (and its' pre-packaged OpenSSL v1.1) as a source of crypto-primitives.
+Usage of non-default crypto backend is possible as of version 0.3.0.

 ## Usage